Daffney: Independent circuit (2001–2013)

-After her release from WCW, Spruill opted to continue wrestling, attending Dusty Rhodes' Turnbuckle Championship Wrestling training camp in Kennesaw, Georgia for eight months.
+After her release from WCW, Spruill opted to continue wrestling, attending Dusty Rhodes' Turnbuckle Championship Wrestling training camp in Kennesaw, Georgia, for eight months.
 She also worked for Xtreme Pro Wrestling in 2003 as Lucy, the manager of Vic Grimes.
 She also appeared in Ring of Honor, where she debuted on April 26, 2003, as Lucy, the valet of the Second City Saints.
 In July 2003, Spruill was signed to a developmental deal by World Wrestling Entertainment.
 She worked in Ohio Valley Wrestling as the manager of Aaron Stevens until she was released on December 17 of the same year.
 Spruill decided to retire from professional wrestling.
 Intending to focus on her acting career, she sold her wrestling boots to her then-roommate, Mickie James.
 While retired, Spruill worked as a personal trainer.

 In June 2005, she posed for a website owned and operated by Francine and Missy Hyatt.
 In February 2006, Spruill returned to the independent circuit.
 Spruill debuted in Women's Extreme Wrestling on April 6 under the ring name Lucy Furr ("Lucifer"), acting as a lumberjill in a match between Amy Lee and Tai Killer Weed.
-On June 2 in Irondale, Alabama, Spruill faced El Mexico for the NWA Wrestle Birmingham Junior Heavyweight Championship.
+On June 2 in Irondale, Alabama, Spruill faced El Mexicano for the NWA Wrestle Birmingham Junior Heavyweight Championship.
 With the help of her manager, Robert Fuller (who referred to Spruill as his "Million Dollar Baby"), Spruill defeated El Mexicano to win her third wrestling title.
 In February 2007, she began making appearances with Georgia Wrestling Promotions both as a manager and a referee.

 In April 2007, Spruill debuted as Daffney for Shimmer Women Athletes.
 She conducted an interview where she revealed her goal was to return to what she did from the beginning of her career and that was to manage.
 Later that evening she appeared as the manager of the wrestler MsChif.
 In April 2008 she began wrestling as her Shark Girl character.
 However, she returned to wrestling as Daffney after only a couple of months.
 On November 8, 2009, Daffney teamed with Rachel Summerlyn against the International Home Wrecking Crew at Volume 27, only to turn villainous by abandoning Summerlyn during the match, causing a loss to the IHWC.
 Later in the night on Volume 28, Daffney got disqualified in a match with Summerlyn, after she did not release an illegal hold off her opponent.
 On April 11, 2010, at the tapings of Volume 31, the evil Daffney defeated Summerlyn in a No Disqualification match.

 On June 27, 2010, Daffney won her only Women's Championship defeating Rachel Summerlyn in the 1st round of Anarchy Championship Wrestling's 2010 American Joshi Queen of Queens Tournament.
 She lost the title in the 2nd round to Jessica James.
 On April 6, 2013, Daffney returned to Shimmer Women Athletes at the promotion's first ever internet pay-per-view, Volume 53, where she appeared as the manager of Regeneration X (Allison Danger and Leva Bates).